ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 import TableToolbar from '@ckeditor/ckeditor5-table/src/tabletoolbar';
 import Paragraph from '@ckeditor/ckeditor5-paragraph/src/paragraph';

-// CKEditor plugin implementing a product widget to be used in editor content. import ProductPreviewEditing from './ckeditor/productpreviewediting';
+// CKEditor plugin implementing a product widget to be used in the editor content. import ProductPreviewEditing from './ckeditor/productpreviewediting';

-// React components to render the list of product and the product preview. import ProductList from './react/productlist';
+// React components to render the list of products and the product preview. import ProductList from './react/productlist';
 import ProductPreview from './react/productpreview';